The Orlando Ballet seeks to entertain, educate and enrich the cultural growth of our community through the highest quality of dance.

 ORLANDO BALLET II (paid professional ensemble of pre-professional dancers who train at OBS): Presented 8 Lecture/Demonstrations and performances to more than 16,000 Orange County Public School 2nd graders in 2010, as well as participating in the Orlando Philharmonic lecture/demonstration program reaching more than 48,000 3rd, 4th, and 5th grade students in Orange County.

-In addition to providing professional ballet performances throughout the region, The Ballet provides performances and programming that make ballet an inclusive part of the region's arts and cultural offerings.
-According to a recent study by the National Endowment for the Arts “American adults who attend art museums,
+In addition to providing professional ballet performances throughout the region, the Ballet provides performances and programming that make ballet an inclusive part of the region's arts and cultural offerings.

 Orlando Ballet provides curriculum based programming directly to Public School Students in classrooms throughout Orange, Osceola and Seminole Counties (literacy programs, lecture demonstrations and master dance classes), through field trips, family inclusive performance opportunities, and through its STEPS and Scholarship Programs.
 The Ballet's Community Outreach Programs have ensured students are exposed to the arts despite curriculum programming cuts necessitated by State of Florida budget cuts.